skurfer/RenderMarkdown/README.markdown

     cd /var/www/support
     git clone git://github.com/skurfer/RenderMarkdown.git markdown

-Copy `render.ini.default` to `render.ini` and edit to your liking.
+Copy all the `.default` files and edit to your liking.

-Not everyone will love the included stylesheets, but they should give you an idea which elements to define styles for.

 ### PHP ###